f1lby/wifihotspot/README.md

 6) To install the prerequisites, do the following:

-7) sudo apt update && sudo apt install hostapd dnsmasq -y
+7) *sudo apt update && sudo apt install hostapd dnsmasq -y*
-8) sudo mv /etc/dnsmasq.conf /etc/dnsmasq.conf.bak
+8) *sudo mv /etc/dnsmasq.conf /etc/dnsmasq.conf.bak*

-9) From this repository download the file dnsmasq.conf to /etc/dnsmasq.conf
+9) From this repository download the file *dnsmasq.conf* to */etc/dnsmasq.conf*
-10) From this repository download the file hostapdwpa2personal.conf to /etc/hostapd/hostapdwpa2personal.conf PLEASE NOTE, the password is hostapdwpa2personal.conf is rather weak and it is advised to change it for something far more secure!
+10) From this repository download the file *hostapdwpa2personal.conf* to */etc/hostapd/hostapdwpa2personal.conf*<br>
+PLEASE NOTE, the password for the Wi-Fi in *hostapdwpa2personal.conf* is rather weak and it is advised to change it for something far more secure!<br>

-11) From this repository download the file startwifi.sh to whatever location you wish on your file system
+11) From this repository download the file *startwifi.sh* to whatever location you wish on your file system

-12) Then run chmod +x startwifi.sh
+12) Then run *sudo chmod +x startwifi.sh*
-13) And finally sudo ./startwifi.sh
+13) And finally *sudo ./startwifi.sh*

-And now you should have a working Wi-Fi access point!
+**And now you should have a working Wi-Fi access point!**